This winter, many people who were already in vulnerable situations, will struggle like never before.

 - Helping people with mental health problems

-- Helping people experiencing domestic abuse
+- Helping people experiencing domestic violence

 - Helping people grieving the loss of a loved one